Mazbaul/Academic-system-student-and-course-management-for-university/README.md

 # projectv
-Academic system for versity in LARAVEL
+Academic system for university in LARAVEL

 # Features
+ - Admin and Student separate login system
  - Admin Dashboard and User Dashboard
  - Admin Approval system For User registration
  - Admin approval system for course registration and bank Features